pdavisonreiber/jekyll-now/_posts/2018-06-18-fraser-speirs-on-byod.md

 tags: [BYOD]
 ---

-[A great series of tweets from Fraser Speirs](https://twitter.com/fraserspeirs/status/1007500668784054272), who ran the first one-to-one school iPad programme in the world.
+[A great series of tweets from Fraser Speirs](https://twitter.com/fraserspeirs/status/1007500668784054272), who ran the first one-to-one school iPad programme in the world:

 > It's now entirely clear to me that BYOD is a failed idea in K-12 EdTech.
 A complete evolutionary dead-end.